Frank Mayo (film actor): Biography

-He was born in New York City, the grandson of famous stage actor Frank M. Mayo, and he died in Laguna Beach, California, from a heart attack.
+He was born in New York City, the grandson of famous stage actor Frank Mayo, and he died in Laguna Beach, California, from a heart attack.

 Frank Mayo's first wife was Joyce Eleanor Moore.
 He was married to actress Dagmar Godowsky from 1921 to 1926.
 The marriage was annulled in August 1926 because divorce decree of Frank Mayo and Joyce Moore was never written.
 He married Margaret Louise Shorey in August, 1928.

 Mayo was buried at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.